+After serving his country, Ron obtained a degree in government from Harvard University and a law degree from Georgetown University.
 Over the years, Ron has drawn from his legal background for public service.
 He served as a law clerk to Chief U.S. District Judge Gerald Weber in Pittsburgh and Erie.
-He served as legal counsel to various high profile investigative panels including the Christopher Commission in Los Angeles in the 1990s.
+He has also served as legal counsel to various high profile investigative panels including the Christopher Commission in the 1990s.

-Locally, Ron served as Erie County Solicitor and drafted term limit legislation for public officials that became law, and he authorized the filing of a lawsuit to prevent Erie County from being designated as a rural county for state funding purposes.
+Locally, Ron served as Erie County Solicitor and drafted term limit legislation for public officials that became law and authorized the filing of a lawsuit to prevent Erie County from being designated as a rural county for state funding purposes.
 In private practice, he successfully represented more than 1,000 laid-off GE workers in reversing a ruling by the U.S. Department of Labor denying Trade Adjustment Assistance benefits, resulting in a landmark decision that freed up millions of dollars for local families.

+Ron never lost his passion for boxing.
+He worked with his long-time client, Muhammad Ali, in advocating for federal legislation to reform the sport and protect boxers culminating in passage of the Muhammad Ali Boxing Reform Act sponsored by U.S. Sen. John McCain.
 Ron is the recipient of the 2012 NAACP Spirit of the Community Award and the 2015 “Voice for Children Vision Award” of the Pennsylvania Association for the Education of Young Children.
 Last year he was named “Man of the Year” by the Giuseppe Mazzini Civic Association.